Glomar Explorer: Project Azorian

 The Soviet diesel-electric submarine K-129 sank in the Pacific Ocean 1560 mi NW of Hawaii, on 8 March 1968.
 The USS Halibut identified the wreck site and the CIA crafted an elaborate and highly secret plan to recover the submarine for intelligence purposes.
 As K-129 had sunk in very deep water, at a depth of 16,500 feet (3 mi), a large ship was required for the recovery operation.
 Such a vessel would be detected easily by Soviet vessels, which might then interfere with the operation, so an elaborate cover story was developed.
 The CIA contacted Hughes, who agreed to help.

 In 1974, the ship recovered a portion of K-129, but as the section was being lifted to the surface, a mechanical failure in the grapple caused two-thirds of the recovered section to break off.
-This lost section is said to have held many of the most-sought items, including the code book and nuclear missiles.
+This lost section is said to have held many of the most-sought items, including the codebook and nuclear missiles.
 The recovered section held two nuclear-tipped torpedoes and some cryptographic machines, along with the bodies of six Soviet submariners, who were given a formal, filmed burial at sea.

 The operation became public in February 1975 when the Los Angeles Times published a story about "Project Jennifer".
-Other news organizations, including The New York Times, added details.
+Other news organizations, including the New York Times, added details.
 The CIA declined to either confirm or deny the reports, a tactic that became known as the Glomar response and subsequently used to confront all manner of journalistic and public inquiry, including Freedom of Information Act requests.
 The actual name, Project Azorian, became public only in 2010.

-The publication Red Star Rogue (2005) by Kenneth Sewell claims "Project Jennifer" recovered virtually all of K-129 from the ocean floor.
+In Red Star Rogue (2005), Kenneth Sewell claims "Project Jennifer" recovered virtually all of K-129 from the ocean floor.
 Sewell states, "[D]espite an elaborate cover-up and the eventual claim that Project Jennifer had been a failure, most of K-129 and the remains of the crew were, in fact, raised from the bottom of the Pacific and brought into the Glomar Explorer".

-A subsequent movie and book by Michael White and Norman Polmar (Project Azorian: The CIA and the Raising of the K-129) revealed testimony from on-site crewmen as well as B&W video of the actual recovery operation.
+A 2010 book by Michael White and Norman Polmar (Project Azorian: The CIA and the Raising of the K-129) revealed testimony from on-site crewmen and black-and-white video of the actual recovery operation.
 These sources indicate that only the forward 38 ft of the submarine were recovered.